bjornbytes/lovr/README.md

 Compiling
 ---

-How to compile LÖVR from source, for other operating systems or custom builds.
+You might want to compile LÖVR from source so you can use LÖVR on other operating systems or create a custom build.

 ### Dependencies